nedpals/m-dex/README.md

 You can try the REST API via [https://mangadex-api.nedpals.xyz](https://mangadex-api.nedpals.xyz) that uses this library for getting the data.
 This is an alternative to the official API Mangadex is offering and is much more cleaner and readable compared to the former. ~~As of now, expect to have some pages displaying error 500 for fetching reasons.~~

 This REST API is running on a [Heroku](https://heroku.com) Hobby dyno with [Redis](https://github.com/antirez/redis) for caching data.
 The dyno that costs $7/per month was made free for one year as part of Github Student perks.
-If you wish to sponsor a server, contact me through my e-mail that can be found at my Github profile.
+If you wish to sponsor a server, contact me through my e-mail which can be found at my Github profile.
 Not accepting donations for now.

 ## Installation